 - Aristocrats Are Evil: Downplayed.
-Yes, he is a member of the former Russian imperial family, but he seems more or less committed to Soviet communism.
+Yes, he is a member of the former Russian Imperial family, but he's otherwise a committed communist.
 So he is an aristocrat and evil, but he is not evil because he is an aristocrat.

 - Big Bad: To the Allies, he's this.
 However...

 - Big Bad Wannabe: Most of the plot implies him as being little more than an Unwitting Pawn for Yuri, and even with that removed he's still hardly a threatening villain.